 Daniel Land & The Modern Painters return with their second studio album, ‘The Space Between Us’, via Club AC30 Recordings, on 28th May 2012.
 The album follows their debut album, ‘Love Songs For The Chemical Generation’, released in 2009.

-Recorded and mixed by Daniel Land at his 500 year old cottage on the outskirts of Manchester, ‘The Space Between Us’ is, in Daniel’s words, ‘more collaborative than our debut; even the songs that I wrote on my own were written with one eye on how we play as a live band; the range of things we can do.
-The faster songs are faster and the slower songs slower; there’s a greater dynamic range’.
+Recorded and mixed by Daniel Land at his 500 year old cottage in leafy South Manchester, ‘The Space Between Us’ is, in Daniel’s words, "more collaborative than our debut; even the songs that I recorded entirely on my own were written with one eye on how we play as a live band; the range of things we can do.
+The faster songs are faster and the slower songs slower; there’s a greater dynamic range".
 Another change from ‘Love Songs For The Chemical Generation’ is a more adventurous approach to instrumentation, with harpsichords, accordions and mandolins punctuating the more familiar lush guitars and roving basslines that characterised their music to date.

 In a sense, the album is a more precise distillation of Daniel’s approach to music and the sounds that drew him to form the band whilst a student at Manchester University.
 A frequent visitor to the clubs of his adopted home city, Daniel Land & The Modern Painters were born in the somewhat incongruous settings of Manto’s Breakfast Club where Daniel met Graeme on his 21st birthday and Graeme, in Daniel’s words, "gave me the encouragement and support to become the singer I had always wanted to be".